 - Femme Fatale: The Bella Twins.
 "If evil incarnate were twin sisters it would look like Nikki and Brie."

 - Hidden in Plain Sight: AJ Lee stole the money in Money in the Bank, and hid it in the Apex Community Center ductwork, effectively hiding the money in Randy Orton's house.

 - Police Are Useless: CM Punk seems to believe so in Money in the Bank.

 - Shout-Out: Numerous shout-outs are made to the character's WWE personae or former personae.

 - The Miz is a news reporter for Miz T.V.

 - Rey Mysterio is a masked vigilante who is never seen without his mask.

 - CM Punk says "Kane can be your friend.
 Kane can be your enemy.
 Kane can even be your dentist.
 Doesn't matter."
 This is a Call Back to Kane's former persona as Issac Yankem, the wrestling dentist.

-- Teeth-Clenched Teamwork: Randy Orton works together with fellow D.A. aspirant Alberto Del Rio to build a community center.
+- Randy Orton works together with fellow D.A. aspirant Alberto Del Rio to build a community center in Money in the Bank.
 It's all to make him a Villain with Good Publicity.

-- Vigilante Man: CM Punk, with his "Take Back The City" plans.
+- Vigilante Man: In Money in the Bank, CM Punk, with his "Take Back The City" plans.
 Also The Shield.
 Rey Mysterio as well.

 - Wrestler in All of Us: Naturally, a lot of the action in this comic are the characters using their wrestling moves against others.